tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > `JsonSerializerOptions` for serialization of `params` and `method` and deserialization of `result` or `error.data`

-You can serialize **content** differently from JSON Rpc "header" object.
+You can serialize **content** differently from JSON-RPC "header" object.
 For typical use cases, there are `JsonRpcSerializerOptions.SnakeCase` and `JsonRpcSerializerOptions.CamelCase` in `Tochka.JsonRpc.Common` package.

 See [Serialization](serialization) for usage details.